Skip to main content

 2. How to size a jockey pump?

-NFPA 20 (section A.4.26) recommends sizing the jockey pump at approximately 1% of the main pump flow.
-Example: a 500 GPM (113 m³/h) main pump requires a ~5 GPM (1.1 m³/h) jockey.
-The jockey pressure should be 5 to 10 psi above the main pump shutoff pressure.
+The jockey pump is sized to replace the normal network leakage without starting the main pump — by established design practice, approximately 1% of the main pump flow.
+Example: a 500 GPM (113 m³/h) main pump → a ~5 GPM (1.1 m³/h) jockey.
+The jockey stop pressure should be 5 to 10 psi above the main pump stop pressure.

 3. Difference between jockey and main fire pump?